 Close the letter properly

-Sample Resignation Letter (During or After Maternity Leave)
+Resignation Letter Template (During or After Maternity Leave)

-Following are a few samples for you to develop a better understanding of the sentence structuring and tone used in a resignation letter after maternity leave:
+Following is a template for you to develop a better understanding of the sentence structuring and tone used in the letter after maternity leave:

 Your Name